-When we travel, we usually like to play it low key.
+When we travel, we usually like slow traveling.
 That usually means not filling our days with too many activities or attractions.
-But sometimes we do like to do touristy things, like taking a bus tour such as the Hop On Hop Off Rome tour.
+But sometimes we like to do touristy things, like taking a bus tour such as a hop on hop off Rome tour.
 They help make our travels fun and interesting.

 As for me, visiting Italy has always interested me, and I couldn’t pass up an opportunity to visit a country that is steeped with so much historical and cultural significance to Americans.
 Our country was influenced by the Republican ideals of Rome, for goodness sake!